CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

     ![](../media/Lab-01/create-table-1.png)

-7. You can view the newly created database under the list of databases in the database explorer.
+5. The newly created table will appear in the list of tables in the Database Explorer.

       ![](../media/Lab-01/new-table-1.png)

-1. Return to the Fabric environment, go to the mirrored database, and refresh the view.
-The newly created table should now be visible.
+6. Go back to the Fabric environment, navigate to the mirrored database, and refresh the view.
+The newly created table should now appear.

    ![](../media/Lab-01/new-table-2.png)

    >**Note**: If the tables and replication status do not appear immediately, wait a few seconds and refresh the panel again.

-5. Once the initial table copying is complete, a date will appear in the Last refresh column.
+7. After the initial table copy is complete, a date will appear in the **Last Completed** column.

 # Review

-In this lab, you have learned how to enable SAMI for your Azure SQL logical server by connecting via SQL Server Management Studio (SSMS) or Visual Studio Code with the mssql extension.
+In this lab, you have learned how to enable SAMI for your System assigned managed identity by connecting via SQL Server Management Studio (SSMS) or Visual Studio Code with the mssql extension.
 After connecting to the master database, you proceed to set up and configure a mirrored Azure SQL Database.
 This setup ensures high availability by creating a replica of the database for failover scenarios.
 The process involves configuring database mirroring to maintain data synchronization between the primary and mirrored databases.
 Overall, the lab helps you establish disaster recovery and resilience for your Azure SQL Database environments.